 Following the diagnosis of an autoimmune disease, a long term anti-inflammatory treatment plan should be made if continued inflammation is seen on tests like ESR.
 Please read the diet section for tips on reducing inflammation.
-In some cases the ESR may be normal and if so then there is no need to start a pharmaceutical agent, over the counter supplements like aspirin, Flax seed oil, Fish-Oil or Colostrum can be used.
-Omega-3 Fish Oils are an anti-inflammatory medication and helps to reduce inflammation in all autoimmune disorders.
-If they are taken at a dose of 3000mg daily for a long term they may help reduce recurrent attacks of the disease.
-Fish oil and (Cod Liver oil) not only reduce inflammation they also provide the body with eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Cod Liver oil should only be used in the winter months especially in countries with reduced sunshine, Cod Liver Oil dosage is reduced in summer months as may cause vitamin-D toxicity.
-Colostrum is IgG derived from cows, it's the pre milk secreted after pregnancy.
-Colostrum has powerful anti-inflammatory properties and has shown promise in long term management of autoimmune neuropathies, some have used a dose of 500mg colostrum twice a day minimum, can be adjusted upto 2000mg daily.
+In some cases the ESR may be normal and if there is no need to start a pharmaceutical agent, over the counter supplements like aspirin, fish oil or Colostrum can be used.
+Asprin is an anti-inflammatory medication and helps to reduce inflammation in all autoimmune disorders.
+If it is taken long term it may help reduce recurrent attacks of the disease.
+Fish oil (Cod Liver oil) also helps in reducing inflammation while providing the body with eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Colostrum derived from cows, it's the pre milk secreted after pregnancy.
+Colostrum has powerful anti-inflammatory properties and has shown promise in long term management of autoimmune neuropathies.
+People have used a dose of 500mg twice a day minimum can be adjusted upto 2000mg daily.

-Non CIDP-Autoimmune neuropathies: Caused by infections
+Non CIDP-Autoimmune neuropathies: Caused by infections but present with unique clinical features

 Leprosy and autoimmune neuropathy: Leprosy (Hansen's disease).
 Leprosy which is caused by a Mycobacterium lepra initially causes a neuropathy, through a mechanism called molecular mimicry.
 Autoimmune involvement in Leprosy, involves nearly every organ in the body starting from the scalp, eyes to the feet.
-In neurological cases it causes bells palsy (dropping of the face), GBS (sudden nerve paralysis), and vasculitis (inflammation of blood vessels).
-Leprosy can occur with myasthenia (generalized weakness), SLE (lupus) and antiphospholipid syndrome (recurrent thrombosis & infertility).
-Leprosy is the oldest autoimmune disease that attacks the nervous system and the most common cause of polyneuropathy worldwide.
+In neurological cases it has caused bells palsy (dropping of the face), GBS (sudden nerve paralysis), and vasculitis (inflammation of blood vessels).
+Leprosy can occur with myasthenia, SLE and antiphospholipid syndrome.
+Leprosy is the oldest autoimmune disease that attacks the nervous system, the most common cause of polyneuropathy worldwide.

-Symptoms: Patients present with cuts or injuries on hands and without feeling any pain.
-Sensory loss starts at the fingers and toes and may affect a small patch of skin.
+Symptoms: Individuals present with cuts or injuries on hands and feet coupled with loss of sensation.
+Sensory loss starts at the fingers and toes and may only affect a small patch of skin.
 Loss of sensation can lead to unnoticed injuries which also become infected.
 A variety of skin lesions are seen like macules (flat), papules (raised).
 Usually the skin lesion is less pigmented than the surrounding normal skin.
 Sometimes the lesion is reddish or copper colored, seen on the front and back of the body.
-Some patients present with a stuffy nose.
+Some individuals present with a stuffy nose.